Param302/VedDarpan/README.md

 </div>

 ## Overview
 VedDarpan is an open-source chatbot designed to provide the latest online results using advanced AI models.
-Built with Streamlit and Langchain, VedDarpan leverages the power of the llama-3.1-sonar-large-128k-chat model and Perplexity integration with OpenAI.
+Built with Streamlit and Langchain, VedDarpan leverages the power of the Perplexity sonar model.
 The chatbot is available for public use free of cost.

 Try VedDarpan here: [VedDarpan Chatbot](https://veddarpan.streamlit.app/)